aimer63/fire/docs/simulation_engine.md

 ### 1. **Initialization**

 - The builder sets up all configuration objects.
+- The initial portfolio is determined by a planned contribution at year 0 and the weights in the year 0 rebalance event.
 - `Simulation.init()` initializes the simulation state and precomputes all time-series data needed for the run (e.g., monthly sequences for market returns and inflation).

 ### 2. **Main Simulation Loop (`Simulation.run()`)**